 References to Link's clothes are also slightly changed.

 Nice Job Breaking It, Hero: Once again.
 Why does Link always end up accidentally helping the evil he's supposed to kill?
-Ocarina of Time, the Oracle Games, Four Swords... and now THIS.
+Ocarina of Time, the Oracle games, Four Swords... and now THIS.
 This time, when getting the Master Sword, he unlocks not only the monsters from their stasis but also gives Ganondorf his power back.
-Oh and the Master Sword lost its power meaning he can't fight Ganondorf.
+Oh, and the Master Sword lost its power long before Link even pulled it, meaning he can't even fight Ganondorf.

 Nothing Is the Same Anymore: The theme of the game, more or less, is that nothing can resist the winds of change.
 The point is driven home by the ending, in which Ganondorf, the Master Sword, and Hyrule - the three major constants of the Zelda series - are forever sealed and buried under the ocean by the power of the Triforce.